Aplastic anemia is a rare blood disorder that occurs when bone marrow does not make enough blood cells. It is a type of bone marrow failure.

 Most often, all 3 types of blood cells are affected (pancytopenia).
 This causes:

 Aplastic anemia can develop at any age.
-It is a severe blood disorder and can be life threatening.
+It is a severe and life-threatening blood disorder.
 Treatments include blood transfusions, medicines, and stem cell (bone marrow) transplant.

 The bone marrow makes different types of blood cells.
 Symptoms are caused by low numbers of red blood cells, white blood cells, and platelets.
 Your child's signs and symptoms depend on which type of blood cell is affected and the severity of their condition.